vikashsalvi/ShoppingKart/README.md

 How to run:

 React:
-1. npm start
+  npm start

 Node:
-1. node index.js or
+  node index.js or
-2. npm start
+  npm start

+URL for the app: https://csci-5709-web-dev-24.herokuapp.com/